Irish journalist and feminist activist Nell McCafferty dies aged 80

 SDLP leader and Foyle MP Colum Eastwood described McCafferty as “a mould-breaker and establishment shaker”.

-“She spoke truth to power like only a Derry woman could,” he said on X, formerly Twitter.
+“She spoke truth to power like only a Derry woman could,” he said on X.

 “An icon for so many people across Ireland.
 Nell will be sadly missed, but her activism will endure.”